 Several of the pipeline projects have recently been revisited in modified form, and development activity is either moving forward or has been completed in recent years.
 Most notable is the Selma Grove Commercial Project (phase one of the former Rockwell Pond Commercial project), a regional shopping center north of Floral Avenue and west of SR 99.
 The Selma Grove Commercial Project consists of about 35.88 acres and regional retail uses, with Walmart as the major anchor tenant, an auto dealership, and general retail tenants.
 While the commercial base of this project does not include residential uses, it does give residents access to commercial and service uses as well as employment opportunities, thereby improving accessibility to resources.
 A second major commercial project, Selma Crossings, proposes 278 acres for retail, commercial, and residential in three phases at the southern end of the city with access off the Mountain View interchange with SR 99.
 This project is in the South Selma Specific Plan and was on hold for almost 15 years before an extension for a tentative map was approved in March 2021.
-Plans are underway for the development.
+Plans are underway for the developer to rebuild the Mountain View overpass as part of the project approval and move forward with development.
 The mix of residential unit capacity at a range of income levels with commercial and services facilitates accessibility to resources, fosters housing mobility resources, and provides employment opportunities in the community.